 Since the 2013 military coup, the Egyptian regime has cracked down on all channels of legal dissent and opposition, arresting many supporters of Morsi, the Muslim Brotherhood, and those who are simply against the coup.
 Many more have been killed.
 The regime has systemically tortured many political prisoners and has denied them the right to fair representation and a fair trial.

-One year on, the Egyptian people are still awaiting any sort of credible investigation into the death of their first democratically elected leader and to bring to account those responsible for medical negligence.
+Two years on, the Egyptian people are still awaiting any sort of credible investigation into the death of their first democratically elected leader and to bring to account those responsible for medical negligence.

 Attia Adlan, a former member of the Egyptian parliament, said that Morsi’s trial was far from meeting the minimum standards of justice.
 The former lawmaker said:

 “He was the only president — in the contemporary history of Egypt — who gained real legitimacy as he was elected by Egyptians through free and transparent elections, and yet he remained in power for only one year.”

 “Morsi was always insisting on selecting the democratic path as the only source for achieving legitimacy.
 This was because he respected the people’s choice and their right to bring the one they prefer to power.
 He didn’t relinquish this principle until the last moments of his life.”

 Morsi grew up in a simple farming family.
 He married in 1978 and had five children and three grandchildren.